samuelms123/kotilaatikko.fi/README.md

 2. Make sure your vite.config.js has the correct base path for your Metropolia user

-3. Point your IMG_SERVE_URL in .env to your backend IP
+3. Point your VITE_IMG_SERVE_URL in .env to your backend IP where you serve images

 4. Upload built front to https://webdisk.metropolia.fi/htcomnet/login.html

+5. Pray

 #### Virtual Machine Setup / Backend